 Coat and Color

-WOLVES: Wolves coats are thick and well blended with coarse outer guard hairs that are banded in color, straight and long.
-Under the guard hairs is the under coat, which should be extremely thick and woolly in appearance, making it difficult to find any skin.
-The coat tends to be the thickest around the neck to the shoulders and v-cape.
-The coat should be long (Arctic and Tundra wolves tend to have longer coats) and thick, but not wavy, feathery or flowing.
+WOLVES: Wolves’ coats are thick and well blended with coarse outer guard hairs that are banded in color, straight and long.
+Under the guard hairs is the undercoat, which should be extremely thick and wooly in appearance, making it difficult to find any skin.
+The coat tends to be the thickest around the neck, shoulders, and v-cape.
+The coat should be long and thick, but not wavy, feathery or flowing.
+Arctic and tundra wolves tend to have longer coats than other subspecies.
 All color changes should be gradual and well blended regardless of color.
-Wolves come in a variety of color as well, ranging from white, grizzled with browns, greys and various levels of black.
-While arctic wolves will always turn white, that does not mean all white wolves are Arctic wolves or have Arctic wolf in them.
+Wolves come in a variety of colors, ranging from white, shades of brown, shades of grey, and various degrees of solid black.
+While Arctic wolves will always turn white, that does not mean all white wolves have Arctic wolf ancestry.

-DOGS: While some northern breed dogs or dogs that can come in the “agouti” or “sable” coloration, can have banded and wolf-like colored hair, the overall texture, length and blending is much softer, shorter and contrasting.
-Dogs typically lack the color banding and blending in their coats, as well as the length of their guard hairs.
+DOGS: While some dogs with an agouti or sable coloration can have banded and wolf-like coats, the overall texture, length and blending is much softer, shorter and contrasting.
+Dogs typically lack color banding and blending in their coats, as well as long guard hairs.
 Many also lack a significant v-cape.
-Markings on dogs can range from uneven splashes, to open face masks, white legs and sharp markings.
+Markings on dogs can range from uneven splashes to open face masks, white legs and sharp markings.

 - What is Phenotyping?